 Their colouration is a golden brown which darkens as they grow.

 During the dry season a female will begin to build a nest using leaves, twigs and soils.
 Eggs are carried in the belly of the female for 2-3 months before being deposited into the nest.
-These are then watched over by the female.
+Both the male and female will take turns to watch the nest.

 Maturity is reached at 1.5m (4.9ft) with an average weight at this time being 15kg (33lb).